spotify/luigi/doc/luigi_patterns.rst

 Monitoring task pipelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Set error-email in :doc:`../configuration` to receive notifications whenever
+Luigi comes with some existing ways in :py:mod:`luigi.notifications` to receive
-tasks crash.
-(This can get noisy with growing numbers of tasks and
-intermittent failures.)
+notifications whenever tasks crash.
+Email is the most common way.

 The above mentioned range tools for recurring tasks not only implement
 reliable scheduling for you, but also emit events which you can use to